 Chopin Recital & Dinner $99* pp

-This evening, enjoy a private concert recital featuring the music of Frédéric-François Chopin.
-Born in 1810, Chopin is widely considered the world's best composer for piano, an instrument that featured prominently in his compositions.
-Tonight, experience Chopin’s genius firsthand as pianists play some of his greatest masterpieces.
+This evening, enjoy an exclusive private recital featuring the music of Frédéric-François Chopin.
+Born in 1810, Chopin is widely considered the world's best composer for piano, an instrument that's featured prominently in his compositions.
+Tonight, experience Chopin’s genius firsthand as a pianist plays some of his greatest masterpieces.
 Then, sample local specialties at one of Warsaw’s finest restaurants during an included dinner.